Ams1078/northstar-residential-marketing-analytics-/README.md

 The system does not rely on users to interpret raw data.
 Instead, it provides structured signals, contextual explanations, and actionable guidance to support faster and more consistent decision-making.
 ---

+## What This Demonstrates

+This project reflects the design of a modern marketing analytics system that goes beyond reporting.

+It demonstrates:

+- End-to-end pipeline thinking (ingestion → validation → modeling → reporting)
+- Multi-layered performance scoring frameworks
+- Context-aware analytical logic and decisioning systems
+- Integration of marketing, leasing, and operational data
+- Structured, documented, and reproducible analytics design

+The goal was not to build a dashboard, but to simulate how a real organization measures performance, identifies issues, and makes decisions using data.

+---
 ## Repository Use
 This repository is intended for review as a **case study**, not as a runnable or production codebase.
 Each document can be reviewed independently to understand the project approach, decision-making process, and outcomes.